mareo1997/Task/README.md

 http://localhost:8080/tasks/?id=1

 Should return the JSON format on the id if it exists.
-The @PathVariable takes id to
+The @PathVariable takes id to the repository and service methods.

 Uses a try catch method for nullpointer and indexoutofbounds exceptions.
 If there is no content or is null then status code returned is 204 otherwise 200.